 "The kids weren't too keen on travelling long distances in the NA, being a tourer," Bill told us, so the switch was made.
-"The sale of the N put a couple of extra rooms onto the house as well as buying the 3-owner Y-type."
-The NA is now believed to be somewhere in Auckland, totally restored.
+"The sale of the N put a couple of extra rooms onto the house as well as buying the 3-owner Ytype."
+The NA is now believed to be somewhere in Auckland. totally restored.

 The YA was bought sight unseen.
-"I knew of the car, although I had never actually seen it", Bill admits.
-The condition of the car was then as good as it is today, if not a little better.
+I knew of the car, although I had never actually seen it", Bill admits.
+The condition of time car was then as good as it is today, if not a little better.
 The paint, upon close inspection, is much in need of a respray, although the car still appears respectable from a stand-back perspective.
 It has had a fair amount of use under the Goodall's ownership, and has even gone through periods of everyday use.
-The constructed on a good old-fashioned boxsection chassis.
+The mileage now age now still isn't particularly high though.
+"It shows 96,000, but it did around 2,000 on a broken speedo cable so the figure's probably closer to 98,000".